 Q. What if I injure someone else in an accident?

-A. As long as your vehicle is currently registered through Queensland Transport, therefore having a CTP policy in force, then the claims by another person made against you for your negligent driving will be managed on your behalf by your CTP insurer.
+A. As long as your vehicle is currently registered through the Department of Transport and Main Roads, therefore having a CTP policy in force, then the claims by another person made against you for your negligent driving will be managed on your behalf by your CTP insurer.

 Q. How is the CTP rate calculated?